Table of Contents

 - Look at your face, neck, and scalp.
 You may want to use a comb or a blow dryer to move hair so you can see better.

-By checking yourself regularly, you’ll get familiar with what’s normal for your skin.
+By checking yourself regularly, you are familiar with what’s normal for your skin.
 If you find anything unusual, see your family doctor.
 The earlier skin cancer is found, the better.

 Your doctor will examine your skin.
 He or she will look at the size, shape, color, and texture of any concerning areas.
 If you have skin changes that might be skin cancer, your doctor will do a biopsy.
 During a biopsy, a small piece of your skin is removed and sent to the lab for testing.